Protocols for classically training quantum generative models on probability distributions: Methods

 We note that certain families of quantum circuits, including Clifford \cite{Gottesman1998TheComputers,VanDenNest2010} and match-gate sequences \cite{Jozsa2008,Terhal2001,Brod2016}, admit a classical tractable \textit{estimation} of probabilities $p_{\mathrm{model}}(x)$.
 At the same time, for these circuits the generation of samples is also classically `easy', thus limiting the potential for achieving a quantum advantage.
 However, there exist families of quantum circuits that allow for complexity separation between the two tasks.
 For instance, in Ref.~\cite{Pashayan2020} the authors show that one can estimate probabilities for IQP (Instantaneous Quantum Polynomial) circuits \cite{Shepherd2010,Shepherd2010_2} up to an additive polynomial error, while retaining a classical hardness for sampling.
 For a typical IQP circuit with input $|0^{\otimes n}\rangle$, the amplitude to obtain a certain bit-string $x$ at output is given by

-where $\hat{U}$ consists of single and 2-qubit Z-basis rotations.
+where $\hat{U}$ consists of single and 2-qubit Z-basis rotations and $\hat{H}$ represents the Hadamard gate applied to all the qubits.
 Moreover, it is known to be classically hard to even \textit{approximately} sample from IQP circuits in an average case \cite{Bremner2016}.
 Therefore, such circuits offer an opportunity for explicit training of a quantum generative model, and a potential for quantum advantage in sampling.
 IQP circuits by its structure are also strongly related to the so-called forrelation problem \cite{Aaronson2015,Bansal2021,Havlicek2019}, they only differ by an additional $\hat{H}$ layer in the middle.
 This corresponds to calculating an overlap between states defined as